Reginald Reynolds

-Reginald Arthur Reynolds (1905 - 16 December 1958) was a British left wing writer, poet, a Quaker and an anti-colonial activist who collaborated with M.K.
+Reginald Arthur Reynolds (1905 - 16 December 1958) was a British left-wing writer, poet, a Quaker and an anti-colonial activist who collaborated with M.K.
 Gandhi and Horace Alexander.

 He was from a Quaker background, the son of Bryant Reynolds of Clark, Morland & Co.
 He was General Secretary of the No More War Movement from 1933 to 1937.

 He was perhaps best known as a critic of British imperialism in India, and for his 1937 work The White Sahibs in India.
 For many years he was also New Statesman's weekly satirical poet.

 He married the left wing novelist Ethel Mannin in 1938.

 He was a conscientious objector during the Second World War, when he worked in Air Raid Precautions and in a mobile hospital unit.
+In the 1950s, he traveled through East and Central Africa and wrote of his experiences.